Frequently asked questions

 Automate will then fail with an “Corrupt flow” error as it tries to import the file as a flow.

-Always use the Restore backup option in Automate settings.
+Always use the Restore backup option in settings.

-- If the backup file are disabled in the Google Drive app,
+- If the backup file is disabled/gray in the Google Drive app,

 it usually means there’s a MIME type issue.